MrMilenko/Pinecone/README.md

 For ongoing preservation efforts, we recommend using **XCAT**, which has become the community standard: [https://consolemods.org/wiki/Xbox:XCAT](https://consolemods.org/wiki/Xbox:XCAT)

-Small patches may still be made to improve usability—especially for those of you with stacks of old drives still waiting to be scanned :)
+Small patches may still be made to improve usability and fix bugs, especially for those of you with stacks of old drives still waiting to be scanned :)

 ## A Thank You to the Community